TCG Machines

 TCG Machines Inc. is a Canadian multinational robotics company headquartered in Calgary, Alberta.
 TCG Machines designs and manufactures automated sorting machines for the trading card and trading card game (TCG) market.
 Their core product is the PhyzBatch-9000 (pronounced "fizz-batch", a portmanteau of "physical batch"), a machine capable of scanning, identifying, digitally cataloging, and physically separating Magic: The Gathering, Pokémon, Lorcana, and One Piece cards.
 The primary customer base for TCG Machines is game stores that buy and sell trading cards.
-The company has announced that they are developing software which will enable the PhyzBatch-9000 to process sports cards.

 Incorporated on January 2, 2015, TCG Machines is led by CEO Graeme Gordon, P.Eng., and CPO Daniel Kusler, P.Eng..
 TCG Machines first made the PhyzBatch-9000 available for order in May 2021, with machines initially being available for lease in Canada and the United States.
 The first production model PhyzBatch-9000s were delivered to customers in June 2022.
 In 2024, the company made the PhyzBatch-9000 available in the United Kingdom and the European Union, with intentions for later expansion into Australia and Japan.
+As of August 2026, TCG Machines reported having 40 staff supporting 500 machines operating across 24 countries.